le0pard/cable-shared-worker/README.md

 ### Visibility API

-You can use [Visibility API](https://developer.mozilla.org/en-US/docs/Web/API/Page_Visibility_API) to detect, that user move tab on background and close tab channels.
-Shared Worker websocket connection will closed, if no active channels (until user visited any tab).
+You can use [Page Visibility API](https://developer.mozilla.org/en-US/docs/Web/API/Page_Visibility_API) to detect, that user move tab on background and close websocket channels.
+Shared Worker websocket connection can be closed, if no active channels (behaviour controlled by option `closeWebsocketWithoutChannels` in worker component).

 ```js
 import {initWorker} from '@cable-shared-worker/web'